20 Ways to Cool Down During the Hot, Humid Tampa Summer Season (besides the beach!)

 When the temp soars past 90 on a daily basis, with sunny skies and intense humidity to boot, it can be difficult to enjoy the summer season on Florida’s Gulf coast.
 While beaches are always a go-to option, the waters are quite warm this time of the year.
 In fact, temps often rise well past the 90 degree mark!
 Not really a day of “fun-in-the-sun” if you ask me!
 Finding ways to get out of the house, without overheating, can be quite a challenge feat this time of year, especially if you love the outdoors!

-Instead of basking in the sun, considering incorporating a few of the fun ideas suggested below into your summer bucket list.
-Featured here are a handful of entertaining, sun-free activities that will cool you down on a hot summer’s day.
-From air conditioned indoor attractions, to covered boat rides, to creamy cool treats, to local food and drinks, there’s plenty of fun to be had if you know where to look.
+Instead of basking in the sun, consider incorporating a few of the fun ideas suggested below onto your summer bucket list.
+Featured here are a handful of entertaining, “sun-free” activities that will cool you down on a hot summer’s day.
+From air-conditioned indoor attractions, to covered boat rides, to creamy cool treats, to local food and drinks, there’s plenty of fun to be had if you know where to look.

 1. See a show at the historic Tampa theater